DattaUSC/HackPack/README.md

 1. Go to https://www.heroku.com and Sign Up

+2. Create an App

-2. Click on "Add-Ons"
+3. Click on "Add-Ons"

 ** Add SendGrid **

-3. Click on Sendgrid
+4. Click on Sendgrid

-4. Open Terminal and type in: heroku addons:add sendgrid
+5. Open Terminal and type in: heroku addons:add sendgrid

 <hr >